nodejs/Release/README.md

 Every LTS major version has two branches in the GitHub repository: a release branch and a staging branch.
 The release branch is used to cut new releases.
-Only members of the @nodejs/releasers team should land commits into the release branch.
+Only members of the @nodejs/releasers team should land commits onto release branches.
 The staging branch is used to land cherry-picked or backported commits from master that need to be included in a future release.
 Only members of
-@nodejs/backporters should land commits into the staging branch.
+@nodejs/backporters should land commits onto staging branches.

 For example, for Node.js v4, there is a `v4.x` branch and a `v4.x-staging`
 branch.
 When commits land in master that must be cherry-picked for a future